deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

    docker run -ti --pull=always -v $(HOME)/d8-modules:/tmp/d8-modules -v $(HOME)/module_source.yml:/tmp/module_source.yml registry.deckhouse.io/deckhouse/ce/install:v1.56.0 bash
    ```

    Note that the directory from the host file system is mounted in the installer container.
-It will store module images and the ModuleSource YAML manifest describing the source of third-party modules.
+It will store module images and the [ModuleSource](cr.html#modulesource) YAML manifest describing the source of modules.

-1. Pull module images from their source registry, defined as a ModuleSource resource, into a dedicated directory using the command `dhctl mirror-modules`.
+1. Pull module images from their source registry, defined as a `ModuleSource` resource, into a dedicated directory using the command `dhctl mirror-modules`.

    `dhctl mirror-modules` pulls only versions of modules available in the module release channels at the time of copying.

-   The following command will pull module images from the source described in the ModuleSource resource located in the `$HOME/module_source.yml` file:
+   The following command will pull module images from the source described in the `ModuleSource` resource located in the `$HOME/module_source.yml` file:

    ```shell
    dhctl mirror-modules -d /tmp/d8-modules -m /tmp/module_source.yml